Phrase-Instance Alignment for Generalized Referring Segmentation: Experiments

 To demonstrate the effectiveness of \archname~in handling complex referring expressions, we present qualitative visualizations comparing our method with the previous state-of-the-art model, ReLA, in Figure \ref{fig:visualization}.
 In the last row, we show the high-scoring relevant instances predicted by \archname.

 ReLA, lacking object-level reasoning, frequently over-segments (columns A, B, C, H), under-segments (columns D, G), or exhibits both issues (columns E, F).
 In contrast, \archname~explicitly identifies relevant instances and effectively combines them into an accurate segmentation map.
 In column E, for the expression "all the women," \archname~ correctly segments three individual women at the instance level but includes an extra whole-image prediction, likely influenced by the word "all" in a specific query.
-However, our AIA effectively down-weights this broad instance, integrating relevant lower-scoring predictions to produce a refined segmentation for complex expressions.
+However, our IA effectively down-weights this broad instance, integrating relevant lower-scoring predictions to produce a refined segmentation for complex expressions.
+We provide more visualization and failure cases in Supplementary Materials.